oluwatobimeduoye1/Harnessing-the-Power-of-LangChain-with-AWS-SageMaker/README.md

 <img width="2650" height="1621" alt="image" src="https://github.com/user-attachments/assets/7cd0bd2b-077f-48b9-942a-f713d47b2690" />

+## Outcome

+This project demonstrates a production-ready AI workflow, connecting cloud infrastructure with generative AI models.
+It provides a blueprint for:

+- Building RAG-based applications with enterprise-level scalability.

+- Deploying serverless AI APIs with global reach.

+- Accelerating AI-powered software delivery pipelines in the cloud.

 # Concept
 In this project, we will:
 -   Use Amazon SageMaker JumpStart to deploy a foundation model as a hosted inference.